 I’m just going to go ahead and say it – I’m one of those weird people that doesn’t really care about dessert.
-It’s not that I don’t like it, more so I could “take or leave it” and nine times out of ten I would go for a glass of wine after a meal instead.
+It’s not that I don’t like it, more that I could take or leave it.
 Apple crisp is one seasonal treat that I really do enjoy and one of the few “desserts” that I actually make at home.
-Probably because you can’t really mess it up.
-Those always tend to be my favorite dishes!
+I put that in quotes because while apple crisp is traditionally served as dessert, it’s simple to make a healthy(ish) version with wholesome ingredients.

-Even better, I LOVE to eat it for breakfast with a side of eggs for quite possibly the most satisfying meal of all time.
-It’s called moderation people.
-Anyways, this breakfast-worthy crisp… It has all of the same great flavors and textures of a traditional apple crisp but it’s taken down a notch to make it more on the hearty/fiber-y side and less on the indulgent/sweet end of the spectrum.
-It’s mostly apples so it would make a great topping for oats.
-It’s also vegan for my plant-based friends out there!
-Of course if you don’t have coconut oil on hand you can use butter and it would still turn out great.
+This has all of the same great flavors and textures of a traditional apple crisp but I took the sweetness down a notch to make it more nutritious and less indulgent.
+It’s mostly apples so it would make a great topping for oatmeal!
+It’s also vegan for my plant-based friends out there.

 Check out the full recipe below and let me know if you give this (or your own variation) a try.
-It’s a little more time-intensive than my other recipes but it’s mostly hands-off and as a bonus, it makes your house smell BOMB.
+It’s a little more time-intensive than my other recipes but it’s mostly hands-off and as a bonus, it makes your house smell amazing.
+Hey, fall!

 Breakfast-Worthy Apple Crisp